-The Academic Leadership Fellows Program supports and contributes to the development of leaders in academic pharmacy and higher education.
-The program provides an opportunity for Fellows to expand relationships with peers and colleagues in other institutions, as well as within their own college and university.
+The Academic Leadership Fellows Program (ALFP) goal is to develop and supports leaders in the Academy that contribute to the advancement of pharmacy education, higher education, and the pharmacy profession.
+The program provides an opportunity for Fellows to expand networking relationships with peers and colleagues in other institutions, as well as within their own college and university.
 The ALFP curriculum is reviewed annually to ensure content is contemporary and appropriate to the programs leadership objectives.

 The four-session, year-long program includes:

-- exploration of legislative and public policy issues critical to pharmaceutical and higher education;
+- Exploration of issues critical to pharmacy and higher education

 - Self assessment of leadership style and strengths